Welcome! I’m Tammy Strobel.

 In 2005, my husband and I were living beyond our means.
 Our two bedroom apartment was cluttered with stuff, we’d accumulated $30,000 in student loan debt, and my job was eroding my emotional and physical health.
 In short, we were stressed, unhappy, and decided to simplify our lives.
 Since then, we’ve given away 90% of our belongings, paid off all of our debt, moved into a tiny house on wheels, and changed our careers.

 In January 2010, I left my day job and started a micro-business.
-As an entrepreneur, I sustain myself through writing, photography, and teaching.
+As an entrepreneur, I sustain myself through writing and teaching.
 Teaching is the best part of my job!
-Over the last two years, thousands of students have taken my e-courses to explore writing, photography, and simple living.
-I’m incredibly grateful and honored to do this work.
-I’m committed to being honest, transparent, and helpful in my books, e-courses, and blog posts.
+I help individuals focus on relationships, meaningful work, and creative projects by using the tools of photography and writing.

 In addition to teaching, I take online courses and workshops to learn and grow.
 My educational journey began in college where I received a Bachelors of Arts in Economics, a Masters in Public Administration, and a Masters of Arts in Education and Gender Equity Studies.
 Education empowered, inspired, and motivated me to go small, think big, and be happy.